Baltimore Ravens vs. Cincinnati Bengals NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Cincinnati's games have gone over 47 points in two opportunities this season.

+- Sunday's total is 6.0 points lower than the two team's combined 53 points per game average.

-- The two teams combine to average 53 points per game, 6.0 more than the total in this contest.
+- The 39 combined points per game that these two squads have allowed this season are 8.0 fewer than the 47 over/under in this contest.

-- This contest's over/under is 8.0 points more than the 39 these two squads combine to allow per game this season.

-- The average total in Ravens games this season is 49.3, 2.3 points above Sunday's total of 47.
+- Ravens games this season feature an average total of 49.3 points, a number 2.3 points higher than Sunday's over/under.

-- The 47 over/under in this game is 0.8 points higher than the 46.2 average total in Bengals games this season.

 Ravens stats and trends

-- Baltimore is 3-3 against the spread and 5-1 overall in games when it puts up more than 18.5 points.
+- Baltimore is 3-3 against the spread and 5-1 overall in games when it records more than 18.5 points.

-- In games that Baltimore churns out over 331.0 yards, the team is 2-3 against the spread and 4-1 overall.
+- In games that Baltimore totals over 331.0 yards, the team is 2-3 against the spread and 4-1 overall.

-- The Ravens have turned the ball over two more times (8 total) than the Bengals have forced a turnover (6) this season.
+- The Ravens have turned the ball over eight times this season, two more turnovers than the Bengals have forced (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Bengals.